owenstranathan/owenstranathan.github.io/_posts/2020-01-02-noisy-neighbors-and-i-cannot-communicate.md

 is stupid ways.
 I want to speculate as to why, I don't think I can offer any solutions and I speculate that the solution is likely the sort that can't be generalized and widely applied, but instead is some personal resolution that each person must make of their own accord.

+## What happened
 Back to my story from which I launched this ramble.
+The boyfriend of one of the girls who lives in the building next to mine decided that the weather was perfect for parking in our shared parking lot opening all the doors on his land rover and playing hip-hop music at an extreme volume.
+I don't want to pass judgement on his taste in music, merely his sense of civility in his behavior with electronic speaker technology.
+Needless to say that the music, designed to excite the listener broke my frail concentration and inhibited my ability to read.
+This angered me, and my first thought was to attack him with food scraps from the garbage can that we keep in the parking lot, or perhaps to throw eggs into his open car doors.
+Thankfully after a few deep breaths, such childish thoughts subsided and I resolved instead to try and talk it out with him.
+I walked out to the parking lot and was disappointed to find that the man would not react to my attempts to get his attention, desiding instead to pretend not to hear me (maybe he actually couldn't hear me, the music was very loud after all).
+Luckily his girlfriend emerged from her building and assured me that she would take care of it.
+Unsatisfied, I asked (I was shouting, but only because the music was so loud) that they not play their music so loud or even just keep their car door closed.
 When the man who was playing his music loudly decided finally to interact with me, his first statement was a sarcastic defense of his behavior that cited city ordinance.

 "Is it 9 o'clock already?"